 Many of the buildings are original 18th-century buildings, while others are reconstructed to their 18th-century aesthetic.
 As you walk our streets, take a look at the buildings and see if you can figure out which ones are originals and which ones are reconstructions!
 When you visit these sites, you're standing on the exact same ground as influential Nation Builders such as George Mason, Martha Washington, and James Madison.

 With your COLONIAL WILLIAMSBURG ADMISSION TICKET, much of the city is open to you, with plenty to see, do, and learn—no matter what your interests may be.
-Browse our locations below for more information on each of the sites and use the filter to see just the Historic Trades, like the Blacksmiths, or just the Historic Sites, like the Capitol.
+Browse locations below for more information on each of the sites and use the filter to narrow down to Historic Trades, like the Blacksmiths, or Historic Sites, like the Governor's Palace.